Coronavirus vaccination - FAQs for employers

 What is the position on employees who refuse vaccination because of their religion or belief?

 The EqA protects employees against discrimination on grounds of religion or belief.
 While a small number of religious groups disapprove of vaccinations, most religions do not disagree with vaccination in principle.
 There had been some concern over what ingredients or stabilisers were used in the production of Covid-19 vaccines, but none of those that have been rolled out in the UK to date contain any animal-derived ingredients (or egg).
-Many religious leaders have urged their followers to accept vaccination.

 Employers should be careful not to judge or stereotype employees.
 Just because an employee is part of a religious group or an ethical vegan does not automatically mean they will refuse to be vaccinated, so this should not be assumed.
 Equally, employers should not assume that the reason for someone’s refusal is what the employer perceives their religion to be.